310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 {% endbubble %}

 {% bubble Shinobu smug %}
 Heh!
-It is a ninja’s duty to excel at intellectual gathering!
+It is a ninja’s duty to excel at intelligence gathering!
 {% endbubble %}

 {% bubble Kanata v2 %}